TURTLE: A C library for an optimistic stepping through a topography: The TURTLE library

 \subsection{Maps and projections}

 The base object of the TURTLE library is an opaque \turtledef{group/map}{struct turtle_map} object.
 It encapsulates a DEM.
 Those can be loaded from data files with the \turtlefun{group/map}{turtle_map_load} function.
-Note that TURTLE can only load a few commonly used data formats for geographic maps: GEOTIFF (e.g. used by ASTER\,\cite{ASTER}), \texttt{*.hgt}~(e.g. used by SRTMGL1\,\cite{SRTMGL1}) or \texttt{*.grd}~(e.g. used by EGM96\,\cite{EGM96}).
+Note that TURTLE can only load a few commonly used data formats for geographic maps: GEOTIFF (e.g.~used by ASTER\,\cite{ASTER}), \texttt{*.hgt}~(e.g.~used by SRTMGL1\,\cite{SRTMGL1}) or \texttt{*.grd}~(e.g.~used by EGM96\,\cite{EGM96}).
 Image formats must be 16\,bits and grey-scale.
 New maps can also be created empty and filled using the \turtlefun{group/map}{turtle_map_create} and \turtlefun{group/map}{turtle_map_fill} functions.
 This allows to create custom readers for example.
 In addition, TURTLE supports dumping and loading maps in PNG, enriched with a dedicated header as a \texttt{tEXt} chunk.

 The elevation at any position is computed from the DEM with the \turtlefun{group/map}{turtle_map_elevation} function.
+A bilinear interpolation is used in order to estimate the elevation between DEM nodes.
+The bilinear interpolant $\hat{f}(x, y)$ of $f$ over $[x_i, x_{i+1}] \times [y_j, y_{j+1}]$ can be written as:

-A bilinear interpolation is used in order to estimate the elevation.
-This was chosen over bi-cubic interpolation as a compromise between speed and accuracy.
-The bilinear interpolation produces a quadratic smoothing in-between the map nodes while being rather fast.
-However, it generates ridges (discontinuous derivatives) at the borders linking two nodes.
-With this approach a map keeps in memory no more than the initial elevation data, encoded over 2 bytes per node.
+where $x_i$, $x_{i+1}$, $y_j$ and $y_{j+1}$ are the nodes surrounding $(x, y)$.
+Note that contrary to a triangular tessellation, this interpolant is quadratic w.r.t.~the position $(x, y)$, producing some smoothing.
+The interpolated values are continuous at the node boundaries.
+However, the first derivative is not resulting in ridges at the borders linking two nodes.
+Bilinear interpolation was chosen over triangular tessellation or bi-cubic interpolation as a compromise between speed and accuracy.
+With this approach a map keeps in memory no more than the initial elevation data, stored using 2 bytes per node.
 The terrain is modelled on the fly when an elevation value is requested.
 The elevation values at nodes can also be directly inspected using the \turtlefun{group/map}{turtle_map_node} function.
-The map meta data can be retrieved with the \turtlefun{group/map}{turtle_map_meta} function, e.g. the size of the grid.
+The map meta data can be retrieved with the \turtlefun{group/map}{turtle_map_meta} function, e.g.~the size of the grid.